vtnerd/MaidSafe-Network-Filesystem/docs/api.md

   return EXIT_FAILURE;
 }
 ```
-In this example, both `Put` calls are done in parrallel, and both `Get` calls are done in parrallel.
+In this example, both `Put` calls are done in parallel, and both `Get` calls are done in parallel.
 Unfortunately this waits for both `Put` calls to complete before issuing a single `Get` call.

 ## Advanced Information ##
 ### maidsafe::nfs::Error ###